Segisaurus: Description

 Segisaurus lived sometime between ~200 and 195 million years ago during the Jurassic period.
 It was a primitive bipedal theropod roughly around the size of a goose.
 Segisaurus was 1 meter (3.3 feet) long, half a meter (1.65 feet) tall and weighed about 4-7 kilograms.
 It was nimble and insectivorous, although it may have scavenged meat also.
 It was bird-like in structure, with a flexible, elongated neck and stout body.
 Segisaurus was three-toed and had powerful legs that were long compared to its body length.
 Like its legs, Segisaurus had a long tail and long forearms.
 Its furcula bone was not unlike a bird's, thus strengthening scientists' arguments that dinosaurs were related to avians.
 Segisaurus is described from the only specimen ever found, the holotype UCMP 32101, which was a sub-adult.
 The full size of Segisaurus as an adult may never be known.
 Furculae were found in the Segisaurus specimen, making it one of the first known non-avian dinosaurs to preserve furculae found.
 These furculae were initially thought to be clavicles, which led Charles Lewis Camp to speculate that the "splint-like" neck ribs supported a Draco-like patagium along the neck, to improve the animal's ability to move quickly.
-Segisaurus is significant because it demonstrates that the clavicle was primitively present in early theropods.
+Segisaurus is significant because it demonstrates that the furcula was primitively present in early theropods.